 Institutional ownership is ownership of company shares owned by institutions such as insurance companies, banks, and other institutions.
 Institutional ownership can increase oversight of management because share ownership represents a source of power that can be used to support or vice versa on the performance of management.
 High institutional ownership will lead to greater oversight efforts by institutional parties, so that it can hinder opportunistic behavior of company managers (Kusumawardhani, 2012).
-Chew and Gillan (2009: 176) in Agustia (2013) explained that there are two types of institutional investors, namely institutional investors as transient investors (temporary owners of companies) and institutional investors as sophisticated investors.
+Chew and Gillan (2009: 176) in Agustia (2013) explained that there are two types of institutional investors, namely institutional investors as sophisticated investors (experienced investors).